AccessMap/accessmap/README.md

 1. Edit environment variables in the `.env` file.
 If one doesn't exist, copy it from `.env_sample`: `cp .env_sample .env`:

-  - RAKAM_CONFIG_LOCK__KEY: set this to a secret string.
+  - `RAKAM_CONFIG_LOCK__KEY`: set this to a secret string.
 This is a 'master' password for making new analytics projects, and its endpoint will be public.
-  - DATABASE_URL: this is the URL for the AccessMap routing database.
-This will not be required eventually, but is for now.
-It should be a postgres database URI.
-  - MAPBOX_TOKEN: A Mapbox token for your deployment, lets you use their vector tiles for your map.
+  - `MAPBOX_TOKEN`: A Mapbox token for your deployment, lets you use their vector tiles for your map.
-  - OPENID_CLIENT_ID: The client ID value that is registered with OpenToAll accounts.
+  - `OPENID_CLIENT_ID`: The client ID value that is registered with OpenToAll accounts.
   This is only necessary if you want logins to work.

 If you are running this in production (you probably shouldn't, yet), make sure